Why Do Puppies bite?

 The most important thing you can do when your puppy is a little land-shark is to make sure that nobody in her world is rough-housing or wrestling with her with their hands

 .
 If this is happening, then no matter what else you do you are confusing her with a game that in essence tells her, "Go for my hands!"
 Most puppies love to rough- house, and you can still do it.
 Just substitute a toy for your hands.
-While she's going after the toy if clumsy puppy misses and bites your skin or clothing, you can yelp (if that works for your puppy), drop the toy and stop playing.
+While she's going after the toy if clumsy puppy misses and bites your skin or clothing, you can stop, drop the toy and stop playing.
 That will also help teach her to be more careful with her mouthing.

 The Bottom Line